cogcommscience-lab/joc-flow-graph/README.md

 * BCT: https://sites.google.com/site/bctnet/
 * GAT: https://mailman.stanford.edu/mailman/listinfo/gat_user_forum
 * The Matlab code is also dependent on the Matlab Parallel Computing Toolbox, Statistics and Machine Learning Toolbox, and the Bioinformatics Toolbox

+# OSF

+This project is also hosted on OSF at: https://osf.io/uf5zw/